neerazz/TriArchitect-Agent/resources/paper/main.md

 ### 1.4 Contributions

 We make the following contributions to the field of automated software evolution:
-1.  **Formalization of the TMG:** I define the Typed Migration Graph as a mechanism for enforcing topological consistency in distributed code transformation.
+1.  **Formalization of the TMG:** We define the Typed Migration Graph as a mechanism for enforcing topological consistency in distributed code transformation.
-2.  **Role-Based Agent Architecture:** I describe the Archaeologist-Architect-Validator triad, a design pattern mimicking a high-functioning human engineering team.
+2.  **Role-Based Agent Architecture:** We describe the Archaeologist-Architect-Validator triad, a design pattern mimicking a high-functioning human engineering team.
-3.  **Experimental Validation:** I present results from **J8-to-J17-Bench**, evaluating 1,000 tasks and demonstrating that TriArchitect achieves a 68.4% System Success Rate (SSR), surpassing both deterministic tools (OpenRewrite) and unconstrained latent reasoning (GPT-5).
+3.  **Experimental Validation:** We present results from **J8-to-J17-Bench**, evaluating 1,000 tasks and demonstrating that TriArchitect achieves a 68.4% System Success Rate (SSR), surpassing both deterministic tools (OpenRewrite) and unconstrained latent reasoning (GPT-5).

 ---